karboncore/buildbin/README.md

-                              and second the mountpoint within the chroot -m, --makedir           make build directory if it does not exist -c, --copy              copy packages to the system pacman cache -i, --install           install all packages that were built. implies --copy -r, --repo <database>   add packages to a local repository. specify by path or by name
+                              and second the mountpoint within the chroot -m, --makedir           make build directory if it does not exist -c, --copy              copy packages to the system pacman cache -p, --copy-src          copy source packages to the specified directory -i, --install           install all packages that were built. implies --copy -r, --repo <database>   add packages to a local repository. specify by path or by name